 We will talk about the difference between landline and mobile numbers and discover ways to check if a phone number belongs to a mobile phone or a telephone.
 This blog is going to be interesting, so make sure to read everything that’s in it.

-How to Check if Phone Number is Landline or Mobile
+How to Tell if Number is Landline or Mobile

 Years ago, when mobile users were very few, and telecom operators were a handful, almost all mobile numbers started with 9, so one could easily identify a mobile number from a telephone number.